Cowley International College: Grammar school

 A former part of the school was on Cowley Hill Lane.
 There were two grammar schools, the Cowley Girls' Secondary Grammar School (also known as the Cowley Girls' School) with around 650 girls, and Cowley Boys' Secondary Grammar School (also known as Cowley School) with around 550 boys.
 In 1965, the St Helens Education Committee council introduced proposals for comprehensive education.

 The changing rooms at the boys' school, and the gym at the girls' school were used as locations for the film Chariots of Fire (1981).

 Comprehensive

 The comprehensive plans took effect in September 1970 with each school becoming a 13-18 single sex comprehensive school - the Cowley Boys' School and Cowley Girls' School which soon became 11-18 schools in 1974 with around 700 at each school.
 For a short time from 1976 to 1978, these schools were the Cowley High School for Boys and the Cowley High School for Girls.
 By 1978 it had become the Cowley High School with around 1,400 boys and girls.

 In 2001, it gained Language College specialist status and changed its name.
 In the summer of 2010 the school changed its name once again to Cowley International College.

 Academy conversion

-In May 2024 it is proposed Cowley International College will officially close and reopen as a brand new Academy in September 2024.

-As of 2025, the academy proposal was put on hold, and the school still remains local authority ran.
+In May 2024 it was proposed Cowley International College would close and reopen as an academy by September 2024.
+However, by 2025 the academy proposal was put on hold, and the school remains local authority run.